RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 Zero knowledge proofs let us prove **that** we generated a valid Merkle proof against the public Merkle root as well as the preimage of the leaf – without showing **how** we conducted that computation.

-It is not secure enough to simply provide an zero knowledge proof of having a Merkle proof and producing the root, the withdrawer must also prove they know the preimage of the leaf.
+It is not secure enough to simply provide a zero knowledge proof of having a Merkle proof and producing the root, the withdrawer must also prove they know the preimage of the leaf.

 The Merkle Tree’s leaves are all public.
 Every time someone deposits, they supply a hash which is stored publicly.
 Since the Merkle tree is fully public, anyone can compute a Merkle proof for any of the leaves.